Table of Contents

 What is a drink?

-1.5 ounces of 80-proof distilled spirits
+- 1.5 ounces of distilled spirits with 40 percent alcohol content

 Moderate Drinking: Benefits and Risks